naoshibaikyu/superbuddn/epilogues/incorrect6.md

 %

+Selena: I left instructions for everyone while I'm gone.

+Scruffy: Mine just says "Scruffy no."

+Selena: I want you to apply it to every possible situation.

+%

+Nadine Happy: Eris, we're hungry!

+Quincy: Eris!
+What's for dinner?

+Scruffy Happy: We're hungry, Eris!

+Eris Shocked: (screams while frying a bottle of ketchup over the stove)

+%

+Stella: Goddamn it, the printer broke while printing out Clara's birthday invitations.

+Naoshi: Well, what are they supposed to say?

+Stella: "Clara's birthday".

+Naoshi: So, what do they say instead?

+Stella: "Clara’s bi".

+Naoshi:

+Naoshi: Works out either way.

+%

+Selena: Rules were made to be broken.

+Rhea: They were made to be followed.
+Nothing is made to be broken.

+Quincy: Uh, piñatas.

+Scruffy: Glow sticks.

+Tikiman: Karate boards.

+Clara: Spaghetti when you have a small pot.

+Selena: Rules.

+Rhea:

+%

 Interviewer: What are your three best qualities?

 Selena: I’m hot, I have soft hair, and sometimes I cry because I love my friends.